-Note: The size specified when generating the .mcs for SPIx8 is the total size of the two Quad Flash devices.
+Note: The size specified when generating the mes for SPIx8 is the total size of the two Quad Flash devices.

-Note: The write\cfgmem Tcl command divides the start address by 2 when building .mcs files for dual quad SPI (x8) mode.
+Note: The $write_cfgmem$ Tcl command divides the start address by 2 when building .mcs files for dual quad SPI (x8) mode.